carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Multi-Node
     1. Leader Node (manages client connections and receives queries)
     2. Compute Node (store data and perform queries and computations).
 Up to 128 Compute Nodes.
-- Result Cache (enabled by default): To improve performance, it caches the results of certain types of queries in memory on the leader node.
+- `Result Cache` (enabled by default): To improve performance, it caches the results of certain types of queries in memory on the leader node.
 It is transparent to the enduser.
 - Availability
   - **Currently only in 1 AZ** (check AWS to confirm for the latest)
   - Can restore snapshots to new AZs in the event of an outage
 - It supports Massive Parallel Processing (MPP): It automatically distributes data and query load across all nodes, making easy to add nodes to your data warehouse and enables you to maintain fast query performance as your data warehouse grows.
+- COPY: Loads data into a table from data files or from an Amazon DynamoDB table.
+The files can be located in an Amazon Simple Storage Service (Amazon S3) bucket, an Amazon EMR cluster, or a remote host that is accessed using a Secure Shell (SSH) connection.

 ### Amazon Kinesis

 - KeyWords: Streaming media, Real-time performance, IoT
 - It is PaaS for collecting, processing, and analyzing **streaming real-time data in the cloud** (video, audio, logs, analytics etc.) and process/analyse that data in real time.
 Real-time data generally comes from **IoT devices, gaming applications, vehicle tracking, click stream, etc.**
-- Use Case: An automotive company plans to implement IoT sensors in manufacturing equipment that will send data to AWS in real time.
+- Use Case: An automotive company plans to implement IoT sensors in manufacturing equipment that will send data to AWS _in real time_.
 The solution must receive events in an ordered manner from each asset and ensure that the data is saved for future processing.
   - Use Amazon Kinesis Data Streams for real-time events with a partition for each equipment asset.
 Use Amazon Kinesis Data Firehose to save data to Amazon S3.
   - Amazon Kinesis Data Streams is the ideal service for receiving streaming data.
 The Amazon Kinesis Client Library (KCL) delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream.
 Therefore, a separate partition (rather than shard) should be used for each equipment asset.
   - Amazon Kinesis Firehose can be used to receive streaming data from Data Streams and then load the data into Amazon S3 for future processing.